Why isn’t Obsidian Open Source?

 • Foam.
 Very much still in beta, and based on VS Code.
 It’s open source, but you also have to trust VS Code in this case, which is only partially open source (and made by Microsoft).

-These are some of the best options I’ve found, but they have some major downsides: the communities are much smaller, and they don’t have the same set of robust plugins that Obsidian has.
-They look great for simple use-cases, but they aren’t as polished or robust as Obsidian.
+These are some of the best options I’ve found, but they have some major downsides.
+The communities are much smaller, and they don’t have the same set of robust plugins that Obsidian has.
+They look great for simple use-cases, but they aren’t as polished or robust as Obsidian. (and potentially not as secure, since they haven’t received third-party audits)

 The lack of plugins is a big deal, because plugins are one of Obsidian’s strongest features.
 If you haven’t tried community plugins yet, you can learn more here. (or see Super Powers for Obsidian)